Zach-Deladev/js-code-snippets/README.md

 ### Bugs and fixes

-- The validate function for the regsitration form was targeting all inputs within the index.html page preventing me being able to seperate the login form inputs to run different validation on.
-I fixed this by targeting the registration form inputs through "const inputs = document.forms.regForm.querySelectorAll("input");" instead of "const inputs = document.querySelectorAll("input");"
+- The original validation function for the registration form was targeting all input elements within the index.html page, which prevented the separation of the login form inputs for different validation rules.
+This issue was resolved by targeting the registration form inputs specifically with const inputs = document.forms.regForm.querySelectorAll("input"); instead of using const inputs = document.querySelectorAll("input");.

-- The was an issue where if the user had opened a pop up I didn't have a way for them to click off of the pop up.
-I fixed this by adding a button that turns the display property to none of the form user is currently on.
+- There was a problem where users could not close a popup once it was opened.
+To address this issue, a button was added to change the display property of the active form to 'none', allowing users to close the form they are currently viewing.

-- There was also an issue where the user could not switch between the forms once they had clicked one.
-I fixed this by adding a link at the bottom of each form that closes the current form while opening the other.
+- Additionally, users were unable to switch between forms once they had clicked on one.
+This problem was resolved by adding a link at the bottom of each form, which closes the current form and opens the other when clicked.